Home

 If you need a dive watch but don't want to spend alot of money (or don't have alot of money to spend), you can find some pretty good values in this category.

-I had to eliminate some very good watches in this category since they were only rated to 330 feet.
 As I previously mentioned, 660 feet is the preferred depth rating for a scuba diving watch.
 However, once you reach this category, you might be more comfortable using one rated to 330 feet since it is not that huge of an investment.

 For the time being, I am sticking to the 660 feet recommendation here.

-(Of course, if you don't want something so stand-out, they also have similar watches in black.)
+Of course, if you don't want something so stand-out, they also have similar watches in black).

-This watch has some really cool features - like tide and moon data and world time with 29 time zones.
-And in case you are a late person, it has five alarms.
-No sleeping in anymore.
 You get alot of watch for this price point.
 If you are an outdoor person, this watch has proven to be extremely durable and can stand up to alot of wear and tear.

 Pros: